05 Jun 8 Best Day Trips from Hanoi, Vietnam

 Hanoi is a perfect base for multiple day trips to the northern parts of Vietnam.
 While there are plenty of activities on offer in Hanoi itself, you should definitely consider a day trip or two in this region.
 This way you can truly discover what Hanoi and its surrounding areas are all about.
 Enjoy our list of 8 Best Day Trips for Hanoi, Vietnam below.

 Read more: 10 fun things to do in Hanoi, Vietnam

-Why not spare two days of your trip to go see Sapa up in the Northern parts of Vietnam? it´s spectacular, and I promise you that you will not regret it.
-With cascading rise terraces everywhere you see, mountains to trek and valleys to visit, you may not ever want to leave.
+Why not spare two days of your trip to see Sapa in the Northern parts of Vietnam?
+You may not ever want to leave, with cascading rise terraces, mountains to trek and valleys to visit.
+It´s spectacular, and you will not regret it.

-This part of the country is home to some of the ethnic minorities in Vietnam, and the distinct and unique culture is not to be missed.
-You will find a vide selections of local villages that you can visit during your stay 🙂
+The distinct and unique culture is not to be missed, as this part of the country is home to some of the ethnic minorities in Vietnam.
+You will also find a vide selections of local villages that you can visit during your stay 🙂

 However, you are not only here to hang out in town.
 Sapa is the place where hikers launch themselves into an awe-inspiring country side and tiny hill-tribe villages that seem a world apart.
 Once you have stepped out into the lush terrace fields, you will understand the real charm of this stunning area.

 A trip to Halong Bay should be on any travelers bucket list.
 This UNESCO World Heritage Site is one of the most world-renowned natural wonders in Southeast Asia.

 The cascading mountains arrayed across the water for miles with hidden caves just waiting to be explored, is truly spectacular.
 A day cruise would give you a head start to explore the 2000 islands in the area.
 It would certainly be impossible to explore every single one though.

 Check out: Cruises in Halong Bay